The Transport Finance Law Review: Belgium

 The aforementioned Pledge Act also governs the receivable pledge.

 Air and rail

-Article 8 of the New Act on Security Interests expressly provides for the pledging of future assets, so that air and rail assets under construction or to be constructed can be pledged under the aforementioned New Act.
+Article 8 of the Pledge Act expressly provides for the pledging of future assets, so air and rail assets under construction or to be constructed can be pledged under the Pledge Act.

 Claims arising out of the financing of ships are ordinarily secured with a mortgage.
-This applies to both existing ships and ships under construction.9
+This applies to both existing ships and ships under construction.10

-In addition to the mortgage, other instruments are a pledge on receivables, an assignment of insurance indemnities and (until 31 December 2017) a general pledge of the business, including all movable assets and receivables.
+In addition to the mortgage, other instruments are a pledge on receivables, an assignment of insurance indemnities and (until 31 December 2017) a floating charge on the business, including all movable assets and receivables.
 Duties of the ship builder are typically secured by a performance guarantee.

-The pledge of the shares of the borrowing and ship owning company could also be helpful as an addition to other security interests, as it will enable the lender to acquire control over the asset when the need thereto appears.
-This control may prove of little help if too late, say, once other creditors have arrested the ship for significant amounts or once insolvency proceedings are initiated.
+The pledge of the shares of the borrowing and shipowning company could also be helpful as an addition to other security interests, as it would enable the lender to acquire control over the asset when the need thereto appears.
+This control may prove of little help if too late, for example, once other creditors have arrested the ship for significant amounts or once insolvency proceedings are initiated.

-The lease purchase is also an option, but, as long as the ship is still under lease, the financier characterises as a registered owner.
-As such, he or she is exposed in Belgium and other jurisdictions, to no-fault liabilities, both contractual and non-contractual.10 Once the purchase option is exercised, the financier will characterise as a seller and specific attention should be given to the risk of liabilities for hidden defects hard or impossible to waive by contract.
+The lease purchase or hire purchase is also an option but, as long as the ship is still under lease, the financier is characterised as a registered owner.
+As such, he or she is exposed in Belgium and other jurisdictions to no-fault liabilities, both contractual and non-contractual.
+Once the purchase option is exercised, the financier will be characterised as a seller and specific attention should be given to the risk of liabilities for hidden defects that are hard or impossible to waive by way of contract.

 i Regulatory capital and liquidity